 Lymphedema and Travel

-- Being jostled in a crowd.
+- Being bumped by people in a crowd.

-- Lifting, pulling, or pushing baggage.
+- Lifting, pulling, or pushing heavy bags.

-- Changes in climate and atmospheric pressure.
+- Changes in weather or air pressure.

-- Ask for help loading and unloading baggage.
+- Ask for help with your bags.

-- Wear comfortable/loose clothing.
+- Wear comfortable and loose clothing.

-- Carry a backup prescription for antibiotics.
+- Bring a backup prescription for antibiotics.

 - Carry hand sanitizer and disinfectant wipes.

-- Wash your hands when possible.
+- Wash your hands as much as possible.

 - For those at risk for developing lymphedema, it is recommended that you take the above precautions and discuss further concerns with your therapist or provider.